numpy/numpy/doc/source/f2py/f2py.getting-started.rst

 possible.

 However, if editing Fortran codes is acceptable, then the generation of an intermediate signature file can be skipped in most cases.
-Namely, F2PY specific attributes can be inserted directly to Fortran source codes using the so-called F2PY directive.
+F2PY specific attributes can be inserted directly into Fortran source codes using F2PY directives.
 A F2PY directive consists of special comment lines (starting with ``Cf2py`` or ``!f2py``, for example) which are ignored by Fortran compilers but interpreted by F2PY as normal lines.

 Consider a modified version of the previous Fortran code with F2PY directives, saved as ``fib3.f``: